David-Simonetti-ND/Stock-Market-Simulator/README.md

 ![consistency](results/img/Consistency.png)

 #### Throughput
 We test the total throughput of our system on 50, 100, 200, and 500 clients using a different number of replication servers.
 Initially, from 1-15 replication servers, the total throughput increases drastically for all clients.
 Then it starts leveling off.
 In an ideal system, we would only see this leveling off when the number of clients reaches the number of servers, since each server would begin handling more than 1 client.
-However, since we only have 1 load balancer, it is a source of bottleneck for our system.
+However, since requests must pass through a single broker, we believe it is a source of bottleneck for our system.
+The total throughput cannot increase beyond the concurrency capabilities of the broker.

 ![throughput](results/img/Throughput.png)